 New Jersey Bankruptcy Attorneys

 Many people are hesitant to open a discussion about filing for bankruptcy because they worry that their credit will be permanently ruined, that they will be forced to surrender their possessions or lose their home, or that they will be unable to make major purchases in the future.
 However, the truth is that personal bankruptcy is a powerful debt-fighting tool which, over the years, has allowed millions of New Jersey residents to regain control of their financial futures.
-If you need help getting your debt under control, turn to the experienced bankruptcy lawyers of Young, Marr & Associates for assistance filing Chapter 7 or Chapter 13 in New Jersey.
+If you need help getting your debt under control, turn to the experienced bankruptcy lawyers of Young, Marr, Mallis & Associates for assistance filing Chapter 7 or Chapter 13 in New Jersey.

-Filing for Bankruptcy in New Jersey
+Should You File for Bankruptcy in New Jersey?

 Filing for bankruptcy can seem like a complex and daunting process when you are first learning about the subject.
 However, with the assistance of our seasoned and capable New Jersey bankruptcy attorneys, obtaining a successful discharge is within your reach.